Chart Color Schemes

 Health performance in Wyong is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Wyong faces significant health challenges, as indicated by its health data.
+Wyong faces significant health challenges, as indicated by health data.
 Both younger and older age groups have notable prevalence of common health conditions.
-Only approximately 47% (~4,449 people) of Wyong's total population has private health cover, compared to Greater Sydney's 49.3%.
+Private health cover is low, at approximately 47% (around 4,449 people), compared to Greater Sydney's 49.3%.

 Nationally, the average is 55.3%.
-Mental health issues affect 11.9% and arthritis impacts 9.9% of Wyong residents.
-Conversely, 60.6% report being completely clear of medical ailments, slightly lower than Greater Sydney's 61.5%.
-Wyong has 19.6% (1,848 people) of residents aged 65 and over, compared to Greater Sydney's 22.3%.
-Seniors' health outcomes present challenges broadly in line with the general population's health profile.
+Mental health issues affect 11.9% of Wyong residents, while arthritis impacts 9.9%.
+Approximately 60.6% claim to be free from medical ailments, slightly lower than Greater Sydney's 61.5%.
+As of 2021 data, 19.6% (around 1,848 people) are aged 65 and over, lower than Greater Sydney's 22.3%.
+Health outcomes among seniors present challenges broadly similar to those of the general population.

 Frequently Asked Questions - Health